biocommons/VarNomen/_recommendations/general.md

 	:	The description uses the basic format **(position-last-positive-PCR_position-first-negative-PCR)_ (position-last-negative-PCR_position-first-positive-PCR)**.
 In PCR a pair of short oligonucleotides is used to detect the presence (amplification) of a speficic sequence (target).
 Effectively, when PCR fails, it means that either or both oligonucleotides did not hybridize to the 20-30 nucleotide target sequence.
 For variant descriptions the recommendation is to indicate **presence at the 5' side** using the most 3' nucleotide of the primer pair, **presence at the 3' side** using the most 5' nucleotide of the primer pair, **absence at the 5' side** using the most 5' nucleotide of the primer pair and **absence at the 3' side** using the most 5' nucleotide of the primer pair.
 For details [_see Deletions_](/recommendations/DNA/variant/deletion/) or [_Duplications_](/recommendations/DNA/variant/duplication/).<br>
 _**NOTE**_: when, like in MLPA (see above), one primer pair is used per exon it is allowed to assume the entire exon is affected (deleted or duplicated) and to base the description on the exon/intron borders.

-*	Is it correct that when I apply **the 3'rule** "g." and "c." variant descriptions for genes that are on the minus strand of a chromosome may differ regarding the nucleotide that I describe as deleted?
+*	Is it correct that when I apply **the 3'rule** to "g." and "c." variant descriptions for genes that are on the minus strand of a chromosome may differ regarding the nucleotide that I describe as deleted?
 	:	Yes, when a gene is on the minus strand of a chromosome (opposite transcriptional orientation) and the change is located in a repeated sequence (mono-, di-, tri-, etc. nucleotide stretches) the 3'rule has this as a consequence.
 When the chromosome sequence is -TGGGGCAT- and one of the G's is deleted (change to -TGGG_CAT-) the description based on chromosome coordinates is g.5delG.
 When the annotated coding DNA reference sequence is on the minus strand (ATGCCCCA) the description is c.7delC.
 Not only is the deleted nucleotide different (delG vs. delC), in fact the descriptions also point to another nucleotide, g.5 vs. g.2 (equivalent to c.7delC).

+*	The description of variants started before there were first recommendations, e.g. in thalassemias and cystic fibrosis.
+Should we keep using the original descriptions?
+	:	No. Nomenclature rules should be universal and avoid exceptions wherever possible.
+Old, "**legacy** descriptions are only recognised by experts in the field, for others they often make no sense and cause confusion.
+When desired, traditional descriptions can always be listed **in addition to** the official descriptions, e.g. c.24dupG next to Cd8/9+G, p.Phe508del next to delF508.